Worldwide Photographic Journeys

 Kenya’s Far North Photography Tour: Days 10 to 11

 This morning we will drive eastward into the Chalbi desert.
 We will start to see the first of a few singing wells of the Gabra people in the first few hours of the drive.
 These deep wells see over a thousand animals being brought to them over the course of a day as Gabra shepherds queue their herds to take turns to water their animals.
 The next day we will spend the day photographing and visiting Gabra communities as we learn how they milk camels, take their livestock to graze and water and how their beautiful homes are constructed by Gabra women.
+Based at a guest house in North Horr, we will enjoy a sunset and sunrise with local families of Gabra nomads.

 Kenya’s Far North Photography Tour: Day 12